 Master of Social Work (MSW) Degree

-The Master of Social Work (MSW) is a graduate degree that prepares people to work as professional social workers in a wide range of public and private social service agencies, in health care and public schools, with clients ranging from infants to senior citizens, from agencies to communities, and with challenges such as poverty, mental illness, disabilities, health problems, chemical dependency, abuse, and many others.
+The Master of Social Work (MSW) is a graduate degree that will prepare you to work as an advanced, professional social worker in a wide range of public and private social service agencies, in health care and public schools, with clients ranging from infants to senior citizens, from agencies to communities, and with challenges such as poverty, mental illness, disabilities, health problems, chemical dependency, abuse, and many others.
 MSWs work directly with clients in direct practice capacities, as clinicians, serve as program directors, supervisors, agency administrators, and also work in applied research and social welfare policy practice.

 Our MSW Program is fully accredited by the Council on Social Work Education (CSWE) through October, 2022.

 MSW Program Information Sessions - Fall 2015

 If you would like to attend one of our MSW Program Information Sessions with a faculty member, please send an email to Elizabeth.Manderfeld@mnsu.edu or Call 507-389-6504 to let us know you will be coming.
 Provide your name and a telephone number or email address.
 Thanks!

 All meetings will be held in Centennial Student Union (CSU), Room 202.
 Parking is available in Visitors Lot 4 directly across the street from the CSU building.
 Click here for Directions and Maps.